S.F.: 'Through the 'A' in Anarchism' (1956)

 E. Douglas Fawcett: Hartmann the Anarchist (1893)

-A terrorist destroys part of London from his airship.
-This is the first story of this kind to identify the terrorists as anarchists.
+Although not the first story of this kind, Hartmann the Anarchist is the first to identify the terrorists as anarchists.
 Superior to most of its successors, it is still fresh, and probably the only one still worth reading.

 Weir (2011) describes it as "frankly anti-anarchist".
 Pedelty (2011) considers it a "very silly story", but "Not silly-funny [ . . . ] but silly-toxic."
 (Pedelty: 73)